Eve-Ramat/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm -r /tmp/my-first-directory: deletes a directory named "my-first-directory" that is located in the "/tmp" directory.

-Cd.. or Cd - : changes the working directory to the previous one.
+Cd .. or Cd - : changes the working directory to the previous one.